Software-enhanced simultaneous quantum-classical communication protocol with Gaussian post-selection: Security Analysis

 where $V_{b_d}$ represents Bob's variance after rescaling. $T$ and $W$ denote the channel transmission and thermal noise, respectively, with $W=\xi T/(1-T)+1$ for an excess noise of $\xi$. $\eta$ and $v_{el}$ are Bob's detection efficiency and detector noise, respectively. $\alpha=\sqrt{\eta T}d$ is the re-displacement that Bob applies after Alice's signal has gone through the channel, while $d$ is Alice's large displacement. $e_C$ represents the bit-error rate of the classical signal, where $e_C$ and $\delta$ are given by

 where $\mathrm{SNR}$ denotes the signal-to-noise ratio as

 To further optimise the protocol, a Gaussian post-selection is applied on Alice's side using the filter,

-where $x_a$ and $p_a$ are the randomly generated variable and \text{$g\geq0$} represents the filter gain.
-Each symbol, $x_a$ and $p_a$, are either kept or discarded based on the probability $F_A(x_a,p_a)$.
+where $x_a$ and $p_a$ are the randomly generated variable and \text{$g\geq0$} represents the filter gain. \ozlemREV{This filter is designed such that for all $g \ge 0$, the resulting state shared between Alice and Bob remains physical: when $g = 0$ the covariance matrix is unchanged, while for $g > 0$ the modulation variance decreases but never below the vacuum limit.} Each symbol, $x_a$ and $p_a$, are either kept or discarded based on the probability $F_A(x_a,p_a)$.
 Note that in the EB scheme, Alice applies the same filter with an equivalent gain, $g'$.
 The random variables generated by Alice's function generator follow a Gaussian distribution as described below

 where $V_{mod}$ represents the modulation variance of Alice.
 When Alice applies the filter shown in Eq.~\eqref{eq:alices_filter}, the probability of success is given by

 After Alice's post-selection, the modulation variance of the effective thermal state is reduced.
 The equivalent modulation variance is expressed as follows